Jean DeWolff

-Jean DeWolff is a character appearing in American comic books published by Marvel Comics.
+Jean DeWolff is a character appearing in American comic books published by Marvel Comics, commonly in association with the superhero Spider-Man.
 Created by writer Bill Mantlo and artist Sal Buscema, the character first appeared in Marvel Team-Up #48 (August 1976).

 Captain Jean DeWolff is a police detective from New York City.
-She is depicted as tough and unrelenting, the result of her difficult childhood and teenage years.
-She is a supporting character of the superhero Peter Parker / Spider-Man, for whom she secretly develops romantic feelings.
-She is also the sister of the original Wraith.

-The 1985 storyline "The Death of Jean DeWolff" depicts the character's death at the hands of her partner and lover, Stanley Carter, who became the murderous vigilante "Sin-Eater."
+She is portrayed as tough and unrelenting—the result of her difficult childhood and teenage years—yet morally righteous and willing to operate outside the confines of the law, such as relying on the assistance of vigilantes.
+DeWolff becomes a recurring ally of Spider-Man, for whom she secretly develops romantic feelings.
+She is also the sister of Brian DeWolff, the original Wraith.
+The 1985 storyline "The Death of Jean DeWolff" depicts the character's death at the hands of her partner and lover, Stanley Carter, who became the murderous vigilante Sin-Eater.

+Outside of comics, the character has appeared in several media adaptations of Spider-Man, such as television series and video games.
+Liza Colón-Zayas portrayed Jean DeWolff in the Marvel Cinematic Universe (MCU) film Spider-Man: Brand New Day (2026).

 Publication history

-Jean DeWolff debuted in Marvel Team-Up #48-51 (August–November 1976), created by Bill Mantlo and Sal Buscema.
+Jean DeWolff debuted in Marvel Team-Up #48-51 (August–November 1976), and was created by Bill Mantlo and Sal Buscema.
 She was one of the few supporting cast members in Marvel Team-Up.
 DeWolff subsequently appeared in Marvel Team-Up #60-62 (August–October 1977), #65-66 (January–February 1978), #72 (August 1978), #88 (December 1979), Ms. Marvel #6-7 (June–July 1977), The Amazing Spider-Man #226 (March–April 1982), #239 (April 1983), and The Spectacular Spider-Man #103 (June 1985).

 The character was killed off in the storyline "The Death of Jean DeWolff", spanning The Spectacular Spider-Man #107-110 (October 1985 – January 1986).
 She has since made posthumous appearances in The Sensational She-Hulk #53 (July 1993), Venom Super Special #1 (August 1995), and Spider-Man/Human Torch #4 (June 2005).

 Jean DeWolff received an entry in the Official Handbook of the Marvel Universe Deluxe Edition #17, and The Official Handbook of the Marvel Universe: Spider-Man #1 (2005) and The Official Handbook of the Ultimate Marvel Universe: Fantastic Four and Spider-Man #1 (2005).